-The Sixth Global Symposium on Health Systems Research will take place in Dubai in November 2020.
+The Sixth Global Symposium on Health Systems Research will take place in Dubai from 8 – 12 November 2020.
 The theme is:

 “Re-imagining health systems for better health and social justice.
 Ten years on from the first Global Symposium on Health Systems Research, health systems around the world are still far from achieving the Sustainable Development Goal to “Ensure healthy lives and promote well-being for all at all ages”.
 They remain predominantly sick care systems – disconnected from the broader upstream forces influencing health.
 A fundamental paradigm shift is needed if health systems are to be equipped to address complex and interconnected health and development challenges.